rcj0003/django-autodrp/README.md

   'yourapp'
 ]
 ```

-4. AutoDRP will now automatically configure the models to use DRY Rest Permissions
+3. AutoDRP will now automatically configure the models to use DRY Rest Permissions at runtime.

 # Using AutoDRP to configure DRY Rest Permissions
-***This assumes you have knowledge of using DRY Rest Permissions***
+***This assumes you have knowledge of using Django and DRY Rest Permissions***

 To get started with AutoDRP, add the following to your model you will be using DRY Rest Permissions for: